Zxrupesh/Zxrupesh/README.md

-- 👋 Hi, I’m @Zxrupesh
+- 👋 Hi, I’m Zxrupesh.
-- 👀 I’m interested in Programming, Codeing & Animations.
+- 👀 I’m interested in Programming, Web Dev, Animating & Gamming.
-- 🌱 I’m currently learning to sleep properly
+- 🌱 I’m currently learning Python and Backend.
-- 💞️ I’m looking to collaborate on my projects
+- 💞️ I’m looking for people who can help me.
-- 📫 How to reach me.
-Just search me in google
+- 📫 How to reach me ? you can use my social media links.

 <!---
 Zxrupesh/Zxrupesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.